 How to treat itchy scalp patches of oil build up on the Scalp

 - Get pure Jojoba Oil and rub it into the Scalp on dry hair.
 Jojoba oil is not like coconut oil, olive oil, or any other oil for that matter.
 Jojoba oil is a drying oil.
 If you have an oil build-up, the Jojoba will break down your build-up.
 (Let sit for 10-20 minutes)

 - Shampoo your hair with a good cleansing sulfate-free shampoo.
 Scrub your Scalp generously.
 (Don’t get too crazy, though.
 You do not want to produce more Oil) Make sure your Scalp is clean.
 Repeat if you are unsure.
 Let it sit for a couple of minutes, and then rinse preferably with cold water.

 - Remember this is for your SCALP health.
 Overly chemically treated hair needs a color-preserving shampoo on the ends.

 - Follow with conditioner if you have color-treated hair.
 You NEED a conditioner.
 Leave the conditioner off your Scalp.
 Work the conditioner through the mid-shaft and ends.
-Let sit a few minutes.
+Let sit for a few minutes.
 Follow with a cool water rinse.
 NOTE- I often hear from clients that conditioner weighs their hair down.
 A conditioner is so crucial for chemically treated hair.
 Try using less.
 (Professional products- a little goes a long way) and or rinse 10 –15 seconds longer than you usually would.

 - If this is not your profile, then it could be psoriasis, eczema, or contact dermatitis.
-It is essential to see a doctor to make sure you do not have some underlying autoimmune issues.
+It is essential to see a doctor make sure you do not have some underlying autoimmune issues.